alexandrglm/myLearningCorner/DevCamp2025/FullStack/MODULE_01_SCSS/01-011/01-011_SCSS_Nested_styling.md

-# MODULE 01 - 011:  🪺 SCSS Nested styles
+# MODULE 01 - 011:   SCSS Nested🪺 styles
 One of the most powerful features of SCSS is **style nesting**, making stylesheets cleaner and more intuitive.
 ---
 ## 🤔 Why Use Nesting?